We are seeing signs that the arts are becoming more central to the story Calgary is telling and more central to people’s lives.

 Cultural Leaders Legacy Artist Awards

-The Cultural Leaders Legacy Artist Awards offer each recipient a $5,000 cash prize, totalling $30,000 awarded to Calgary artists and organizations in 2014.
+The Cultural Leaders Legacy Artist Awards offer each of seven recipients a $5,000 cash prize, totalling $35,000 to Calgary artists and arts organizations in 2015.

-Presented annually at the Mayor’s Lunch for Arts Champions, the awards are a legacy of our year as a Cultural Capital of Canada in 2012.
-Each award runs for four years and is funded by a $10,000 contribution from a local philanthropist or organization, with a $10,000 matching donation from Calgary 2012.
-2014 was the second year for all the awards except for the ATB Financial Healing Through the Arts Award, which was presented for the first time in 2014.
+Presented each year at the Mayor’s Lunch for Arts Champions, the awards are a legacy of our year as a Cultural Capital of Canada in 2012.
+Each award runs for four years and is funded by a $10,000 contribution from a local philanthropist or sponsor, with a $10,000 matching donation from the Calgary 2012 legacy fund.

-The 2014 awards received 44 nominations in six categories.
+2015 received more than 55 nominations in seven categories.
 The recipients were:

 Cultural Space Investment Process

-The Cultural Space Investment Process (CSIP) is a capital project evaluation process established by Calgary Arts Development to inform City Council and the municipality of priorities for community-led, cultural infrastructure projects.
-Formerly the Arts Spaces Investment Process (ASIP), CSIP has been revised to accommodate facility proposals at an advanced stage of readiness that enable a broad range of arts, culture and heritage activity throughout the city.
+The Cultural Space Investment Process (CSIP) is a capital project evaluation process established by Calgary Arts Development to inform City Council and the municipality of priorities for community-led cultural infrastructure projects.

 Folk Festival Hall (completed)